 About the authors of The Lands Nobody Wanted:

 William E. Shands continued to work on forest policy at The Conservation Foundation until his untimely death from cancer in 2004, at age 60.
-After working on The Lands Nobody Wanted, he produced books and reports on Federal lands and their neighbors, Lake States forests, below-cost timber sales, and the effect of climate change on U.S. forests.
+After working on The Lands Nobody Wanted, he produced books and reports on federal lands and their neighbors, Lake States forests, below-cost timber sales, and the effect of climate change on American forests.
 Bob Healy remained at the Foundation until 1986, writing books on the market for rural land, the California Coastal Commission, and “Competition for Land in the American South.”
 In 1986 he joined the faculty of Duke University, where he has taught courses on land use, environmental policy, tourism and protected areas, and international environmental management.
 He served as the Director of Duke’s Center for International Studies and its Center for North American Studies, and helped start the Program in International Development Policy.
 In 2007, he became Professor Emeritus of Environmental Policy in Duke’s Nicholas School of the Environment and the Terry Sanford School of Public Policy.
 He continues to write (most recently Knowledge and Environmental Policy, MIT Press, 2010) and to teach at the Nicholas School.
 He remains fascinated by forests, and has been a board member of the Forest History Society since 2004.